 Employees should keep all vehicles off the sidewalks and grassed areas.
-All grass clippings from sport fields need to be disposed of properly and not discarded on any school property or campus.
 Employees should notify Support Services, for approval, before any landscaping project is undertaken.
 All gardens and animal pens should be cleaned and removed/stored each year.
 Employees should not plug electric cars in school outlets.
 Employees should call or create a work order to pick up large items around dumpsters.

 For purposes of the Fire Marshall and safety of students and staff, all doors with auto closers should not be propped open.
-Employees should maintain a clutter free foot path approximately three (3) foot for all egress doors and escape windows.
+Employees should maintain a clutter free foot path approximately three (3) feet for all egress doors and escape windows.
 Items are not to be stored in electrical closets, mechanical closets, or mezzanines.
 Stored items must be kept 24" below the ceiling.
 No items are to be hung from the ceiling.